yarafe/Test/FortiADC/Active-Active/README.md

 ## Troubleshooting

-The condition to make sure negotiation successfully:
+The condition to ensure successful negotiation:

--All the HA devices use the same heartbeat ports and data ports.
+- All HA devices use the same heartbeat ports and data ports.

--All the HA devices have same group-id.
+- All HA devices have the same group-id.

--All the HA devices have different local-node-id.
+- All HA devices have different local-node-id.

 ```
 a-fad-a # get system ha-status